zxzixuanwang/telegraf/docs/INPUTS.md

 - A plugin must conform to the [telegraf.Input][] interface.
 - Input Plugins should call `inputs.Add` in their `init` function to register themselves.
 See below for a quick example.
-- To be available within Telegraf itself, plugins must register themselves using a file in `github.com/influxdata/telegraf/plugins/inputs/all` named according to the plugin name.
-Make sure your also add build-tags to conditionally build the plugin.
-- Each plugin requires a file called `sample.conf` containing the sample configuration  for the plugin in TOML format.
+- Input Plugins must be added to the `github.com/influxdata/telegraf/plugins/inputs/all/all.go` file.
+- The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
+This is included in `telegraf config`.
 Please consult the [Sample Config][] page for the latest style guidelines.
-- Each plugin `README.md` file should include the `sample.conf` file in a section describing the configuration by specifying a `toml` section in the form `toml @sample.conf`.
-The specified file(s) are then injected automatically into the Readme.
+- The `Description` function should say in one line what this plugin does.
 - Follow the recommended [Code Style][].

 Let's say you've written a plugin that emits metrics about processes on the